LCSC Psychology students presenting their research to a wider audience.

 You can also view the requirements for a Psychology Minor, if you have selected another major.

 Within two years the ADS Minor will prepare students to excel in the field of substance abuse treatment and programing.
-Students will have the option of many work environments as well as populations to serve.
-Completing the required courses (on-line, directed studies, or in the classroom) will qualify the student to set for the Idaho CADC exam.
+Completing the required courses (in the classroom, on-line, or directed studies) will qualify the student to set for the Idaho Students of Addictions (ISAS) exam.